PackedCrack/esp32-clion-template/README.md

 2. `.\<esp-idf directory>\export.ps1`
 3. `python .\<esp-idf directory>\tools\idf.py menuconfig`

-If menuconfig is glitchy in powershell it can be run in the command prompt.
+If menuconfig is glitchy in powershell it can be run in the command prompt:
 1. New Predefined Session (It's an arrow pointing down next to Local in the Terminal window.
 It is **only** visible if you're mouse is hovering on the Terminal window.)
 2. Command Prompt
 3. `.\<esp-idf directory>\export.bat`